Hello, it looks like you are visiting from United States / Estados Unidos Language US Go to United States (English) / Estados Unidos (español) site

 However, if your patients wear prescription eyeglasses, regular sunglasses do not correct vision problems, which can be a safety issue when driving or engaging in other activities that require clear vision.

 This is where prescription sunglasses come in.
 They combine the benefits of regular sunglasses with the vision correction of prescription eyeglasses, making them an essential accessory for anyone with a vision problem.
-In this blog post, we will explore HOYA’s prescription sunwear products to enable eye care practitioners (ECPs) to explain to their patients why they are worth the investment.
+And as for patients concerned about style, they may not be aware of the advances in photochromic lenses, which is a solution you might also choose to introduce to them.
+In this blog post, we will explore the benefits and variety of HOYA’s prescription sunwear products to enable you as an eye care practitioner (ECP) to explain to your patients why a multi-pair solution is worth the investment.

 Need a little help starting the conversation?
 Here’s how to communicate the value of prescription sunwear to your patients.